klenioaraujo/Reformulating-Transformers-for-LLMs/README.md

 If you use this work in your research, please cite it using the DOI provided by Zenodo:

 > Klenio Araujo Padilha.
 (2025). *Reformulating Transformers for LLMs: The ΨQRH Project (Version 1.0.0)* [Software].
 Zenodo. https://doi.org/10.5281/zenodo.17171112

----

-## 🌌 A Framework for Exploration

-This repository is more than just a model; it is a research framework.
-The main pipeline is in a state of constant improvement, and developers are free to explore, modify, and experiment with its unique architecture.
-The system is built on a foundation of advanced, verifiable features:

-*   **Semantic Harmonization**: At its core, the system uses Kuramoto dynamics to achieve consensus.
-This is not a simple selection but a process of harmonization, where candidate concepts synchronize to form a coherent response.

-*   **Auto-Calibration and Feedback**: The architecture includes a sophisticated feedback loop.
-It uses Consciousness-based Metrics (FCI) to assess its own internal state after each reasoning cycle, and then uses a Neural Diffusion Engine to auto-calibrate its parameters for the next interaction.
-It is a system that learns and adjusts not just from data, but from its own cognitive processes.

-*   **Energy Control and Physical Rigor**: The entire framework is grounded in physical principles.
-This is evident in mechanisms that explicitly conserve or control energy during transformations, ensuring that the simulations remain stable and physically plausible.

-*   **Comprehensive Test Structure**: The project is supported by a robust set of tests (`make test-physics`, `make test-echo`).
-This validation suite ensures that the core components behave as expected, which is crucial for a system built on complex physical simulations.

-We invite researchers and developers to dive into this different approach, contribute new ideas, and help explore the future of physically-grounded artificial intelligence.